BehatExtension/DoctrineDataFixturesExtension/README.md

 When **autoload** is true, the DoctrineDataFixtures extension will load the data fixtures for all registered bundles (similar to `app/console doctrine:fixtures:load`).

-When **fixtures** is set and **autoload** is false, the DoctrineDataFixtures extension will load the specified fixture classes.
+When **fixtures** is set, the DoctrineDataFixtures extension will load the specified fixture classes.

-When **directories** is set and **autoload** is false, the DoctrineDataFixtures extension will load the data fixtures globed from the respective directories.
+When **directories** is set, the DoctrineDataFixtures extension will load the data fixtures globed from the respective directories.

 ```yaml
 # behat.yml